matzegoebel/WRFlux/README.md

 pip install -e .
 ```
 This also installs an MPI library.
 Note that when this conda environment is activated, the commands `mpiexec`, `mpif90`, etc. will point to the binaries in the conda environment.
 This can cause problems when compiling WRF.

+The dependencies could also be installed with `pip`.
+However, the MPI-enabled version of `netCDF4`, needed if you want to use parallel processing of tiles, is easier to install with `conda`.

 Check if everything works as expected by running the example script:
 ```sh